pulumi/terraform-provider-aws/website/docs/r/spot_instance_request.html.markdown

-~> **NOTE:** Because their behavior depends on the live status of the spot market, Spot Instance Requests have a unique lifecycle that makes them behave differently than other Terraform resources.
+~> **NOTE:** Because their behavior depends on the live status of the spot market, Spot Instance Requests have a unique lifecycle that makes them behave differently than other resources.
 Most importantly: there is __no guarantee__ that a Spot Instance exists to fulfill the request at any given point in time.
 See the [AWS Spot Instance documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html)